Connect with others who understand.

 Powered By

 Cardiomyopathies are diseases that occur in the heart muscle.
-One of the most common types of cardiomyopathy is hypertrophic cardiomyopathy (HCM), an inherited genetic disease that causes heart muscle to thicken and harden, preventing proper heart function.
-Although HCM is a common type of cardiomyopathy, it is underdiagnosed and often misdiagnosed.
+One of the most common types is hypertrophic cardiomyopathy (HCM), in which the heart muscle thickens and hardens, preventing proper heart function.
+HCM is usually passed down in families.
+Although HCM is a common type of cardiomyopathy, it’s underdiagnosed and often misdiagnosed.

 Hypertrophic Cardiomyopathy Overview

-HCM is a disease that causes the walls of the heart’s left ventricle to grow thicker and stiffen, making the inside of the left ventricle smaller.
-This prevents the ventricle from filling properly, making it more difficult for the heart to pump oxygen-rich blood to the rest of the body.
-Per the Cleveland Clinic, HCM is believed to affect approximately 1 in 500 people in the United States.
+HCM is a disease that causes the walls of the heart’s left ventricle to hypertrophy (thicken) and stiffen, so the inside of the left ventricle gets smaller.
+This makes it more difficult for the heart to pump oxygen-rich blood to the rest of the body.
+HCM is believed to affect about 1 in 500 people in the United States.

-HCM is caused by inherited gene mutations and is the most common inherited cardiomyopathy.
-HCM can cause serious complications, including heart failure, irregular heartbeat (arrhythmia), heart valve disease, stroke, and cardiac arrest.
+HCM is caused by gene mutations (changes) passed down in families and is the most common inherited cardiomyopathy.
+HCM can cause serious complications, including heart failure, arrhythmia (irregular heartbeat, heart valve disease, stroke, and cardiac arrest.

 Symptoms of HCM include: